AntoineGS/TeamsStatusV2/README.md

 Microsoft provides the status of your account via the Graph API, however to access the Graph API, your organization needs to grant consent for the organization so everybody can read their Teams status.
 This solution is great for anyone who's organization does not allow this.

-This script makes use of two sensors that are created in Home Assistant up front:
+This script makes use of three sensors that are created in Home Assistant up front:

 * sensor.teams_status
 * sensor.teams_activity
+* sensor.teams_cam_status

-sensor.teams_status displays that availability status of your Teams client based on the icon overlay in the taskbar on Windows. sensor.teams_activity shows if you are in a call or not based on the App updates deamon, which is paused as soon as you join a call.
+sensor.teams_status displays that availability status of your Teams client based on the icon overlay in the taskbar on Windows. sensor.teams_activity shows if you are in a call or not based on the App updates deamon, which is paused as soon as you join a call. sensor.teams_cam_status shows if you have your webcam turned on or not during a call.

 ## Important
 This solution is created to work with Home Assistant.